 Meals for a Crowd

 There are several ways to plan for meals for a family reunion and the layout of the property makes just about anything possible.
-For starters, each suite has a fully furnished kitchen so families can cook in their suites.
-Upon request, we can stock individual refrigerators with simple elements for your first breakfasts, for instance.
+Each suite has a fully furnished kitchen so families can cook in their suites.
+Upon request, we can stock individual refrigerators with simple elements for your first meals, for instance.
 We also provide charcoal grills throughout the property so guests can grill outside if they wish.
-There are grocery stores close by as well as stores that sell gourmet prepared meals.
+There are grocery stores close by as well as stores that sell delicious prepared meals.

 Your reunion guests may want to enjoy group meals together and there are lots of fun ways to handle that.
-When you reserve the entire hotel- all 7 suites- you’ll also have have the option to rent our central kitchen and the big adjacent gathering room for seating.
+When you reserve the entire hotel- all 7 suites– you’ll also have the option to rent our central bayview kitchen and the big adjacent gathering room for seating.
 Some family reunion groups may want to cook their meals together while for others, catering some or all of their meals is the way to go.
 Caterers love our setup and we have preferred vendors we can recommend.
 The choice is yours and we can help you plan it out before you get here.

 Here are some other options for group meals: